 The university offers a three-year B.Sc.
-(Honours) Computer Science programme through its constituent Colleges.
+(Honours) Computer Science programme through its constituent colleges.
 The programme primarily intends to serve as input for higher degree academic programmes in Computer Science.
-The programme lays emphasis on building a strong mathematical foundation besides forming a base in computer science; it includes modules on mathematical sciences, electronics and humanities as well.
+The programme lays emphasis on building a strong base in computer science besides developing a rigorous mathematical foundation.
+It also includes modules on electronics and humanities.
 The courses at B.Sc.
-(Physical Sciences) and B.A. level are oriented towards providing adequate grounds to the students to later select their fields of specialization.
+(Applied Physical Sciences) and B.A. level are oriented towards providing adequate grounds to the students to later select their fields of specialization.
 These courses also equip the students for entry level jobs in IT industry.